moneljy/moneljy.github.io/_posts/2022-11-19-Robo Advisor.md

 Another approach is behavioral finance, or applying psychology to financial phenomena.
 Market behavior has many commonalities with the individual decision-making process, and scholars perceive that the market does not always show rational behavior, just as all humans are not rational (De Bondt and Thaler, 1985).
 Behavioral finance also has a long research history, and many studies continue to attempt to interpret financial market anomalies in terms of behavioral finance (Barberis and Thaler, 2003; Ham, Ryu and Webb, 2022).
 While many financial market factors have already been revealed in previous examinations, current knowledge may only be the tip of the iceberg, and there will be countless factors required to explain the market.
 Therefore, future research should focus on providing knowledge to better understand companies and financial markets.
 <br>
 ### References
 Addoum, J., Korniotis, G., & Kumar, A. (2017).
-Stature, obesity, and portfolio choice.
-Management Science, 63(10), 3393-3413.
+Stature, obesity, and portfolio choice. _Management Science_, 63(10), 3393-3413.

-Ban, G., El Karoui, N., & Lim, A. (2018), Machine learning and portfolio optimization.
-Management Science, 64(3), 1136-1154.
+Ban, G., El Karoui, N., & Lim, A. (2018), Machine learning and portfolio optimization. _Management Science_, 64(3), 1136-1154.

 Barberis, N. & Thaler, R. (2003).
-A survey of behavioral finance, in Handbook of the Economics of Finance, Vol. 1, pp. 1053-1128.
+A survey of behavioral finance, _Handbook of the Economics of Finance_, Vol. 1, pp. 1053-1128.

 Bassi, A., Colacito, R. & Fulghieri, P. (2013).
-O sole mio: An experimental analysis of weather and risk attitudes in financial decisions.
-The Review of Financial Studies, 26(7), 1824-1852.
+O sole mio: An experimental analysis of weather and risk attitudes in financial decisions. _Review of Financial Studies_, 26(7), 1824-1852.

-Best, M. & Grauer, R. (1991) On the sensitivity of mean-variance-efficient portfolios to changes in asset means: Some analytical and computational results.
-The Review of Financial Studies, 4(2), 315-342.
+Best, M. & Grauer, R. (1991) On the sensitivity of mean-variance-efficient portfolios to changes in asset means: Some analytical and computational results. _Review of Financial Studies_, 4(2), 315-342.

-Black, F. & Litterman, R. (1990) Asset Allocation: Combining investor views with market equilibrium.
-Goldman Sachs Fixed Income Research, 115.
+Black, F. & Litterman, R. (1990) Asset Allocation: Combining investor views with market equilibrium. _Goldman Sachs Fixed Income Research_, 115.

 Bochkay, K., Hales, J., & Chava, S. (2020).
 Hyperbole or reality?
-Investor response to extreme language in earnings conference calls.
-The Accounting Review, 95(2), 31-60.
+Investor response to extreme language in earnings conference calls. _The Accounting Review_, 95(2), 31-60.

 Bochkay, K., Brown, S., Leone, A., & Tucker, J. (2022).
 Textual Analysis in Accounting: What’s Next?
 Working Paper.
 Britten‐Jones, M. (1999).
-The sampling error in estimates of mean‐variance efficient portfolio weights.
-The Journal of Finance, 54(2), 655-671.
+The sampling error in estimates of mean‐variance efficient portfolio weights. _Journal of Finance_, 54(2), 655-671.

 Calmon, A., Ciocan, F., & Romero, G. (2021).
-Revenue management with repeated customer interactions.
-Management Science, 67(5), 2944-2963.
+Revenue management with repeated customer interactions. _Management Science_, 67(5), 2944-2963.

 Capponi, A., Olafsson, S., and Zariphopoulou, T. (2022).
-Personalized robo-advising: Enhancing investment through client interaction.
-Management Science,  68(4), 2485-512.
+Personalized robo-advising: Enhancing investment through client interaction. _Management Science_,  68(4), 2485-512.

 Chopra, V. & Ziemba, W. (2013).
-The effect of errors in means, variances, and covariances on optimal portfolio choice, in Handbook of the Fundamentals of Financial Decision Making: Part I, pp. 365-373.
+The effect of errors in means, variances, and covariances on optimal portfolio choice, _Handbook of the Fundamentals of Financial Decision Making: Part I_, pp. 365-373.

 Cohn, R., Lewellen, W., Lease, R., & Schlarbaum, G. (1975).
-Individual investor risk aversion and investment portfolio composition.
-The Journal of Finance, 30(2), 605-620.
+Individual investor risk aversion and investment portfolio composition. _Journal of Finance_, 30(2), 605-620.

 De Bondt, W. & Thaler, R. (1985).
-Does the stock market overreact?
-The Journal of Finance, 40(3), 793-805.
+Does the stock market overreact? _Journal of Finance_, 40(3), 793-805.

 Døskeland, T. & Kvaerner, J. (2022).
-Cancer and portfolio choice: Evidence from Norwegian Register Data.
-Review of Finance, 26(2), 407-442.
+Cancer and portfolio choice: Evidence from Norwegian Register Data. _Review of Finance_, 26(2), 407-442.

 Faig, M. & Shum, P. (2002).
-Portfolio choice in the presence of personal illiquid projects.
-The Journal of Finance, 57(1), 303-328.
+Portfolio choice in the presence of personal illiquid projects. _Journal of Finance_, 57(1), 303-328.

 Feldman, R., Govindaraj, S., Livnat, J., & Segal, B. (2010).
-Management’s tone change, post earnings announcement drift and accruals.
-Review of Accounting Studies, 15(4), 915-953.
+Management’s tone change, post earnings announcement drift and accruals. _Review of Accounting Studies_, 15(4), 915-953.

 Filbeck, G., Hatfield, P., & Horvath, P. (2005).
-Risk aversion and personality type.
-The Journal of Behavioral Finance, 6(4), 170-180.
+Risk aversion and personality type. _Journal of Behavioral Finance_, 6(4), 170-180.

 Foerster, S., Linnainmaa, J., Melze, B., & Previtero, A. (2017).
-Retail financial advice: Does one size fit all?
-The Journal of Finance, 72(4), 1441-1482.
+Retail financial advice: Does one size fit all? _Journal of Finance_, 72(4), 1441-1482.

 Grable, J. (2008).
-Risk tolerance, in Handbook of Consumer Finance Research, New York: Springer, pp. 3-19.
+Risk tolerance, _Handbook of Consumer Finance Research, New York: Springer_, pp. 3-19.

 Gu, S., Kelly, B., & Xiu, D. (2020).
-Empirical asset pricing via machine learning.
-The Review of Financial Studies, 33(5), 2223-2273.
+Empirical asset pricing via machine learning. _Review of Financial Studies_, 33(5), 2223-2273.

 Ham, H., Ryu, D., & Webb, R. (2022).
-The effects of overnight events on daytime trading sessions.
-International Review of Financial Analysis, 102228.
+The effects of overnight events on daytime trading sessions. _International Review of Financial Analysis_, 102228.

 Hartmann, J., Heitmann, M., Siebert, C., & Schamp, C. (2022).
-More than a feeling: Accuracy and application of sentiment analysis.
-International Journal of Research in Marketing. https://doi.org/10.1016/j.ijresmar.2022.05.005
+More than a feeling: Accuracy and application of sentiment analysis. _International Journal of Research in Marketing_. https://doi.org/10.1016/j.ijresmar.2022.05.005

 Hathaway, B., Emadi, S., & Deshpande, V. (2022).
-Personalized priority policies in call centers using past customer interaction information.
-Management Science, 68(4), 2806-2823.
+Personalized priority policies in call centers using past customer interaction information. _Management Science_, 68(4), 2806-2823.

 Ingram, R. & Frazier, K. (1983).
-Narrative disclosures in annual reports*, Journal of Business Research, 11(1), 49-60.
+Narrative disclosures in annual reports, _Journal of Business Research_, 11(1), 49-60.

 Jagannathan, R. & Ma, T. (2003).
-Risk reduction in large portfolios: Why imposing the wrong constraints helps.
-The Journal of Finance, 58(4), 1651-1683.
+Risk reduction in large portfolios: Why imposing the wrong constraints helps. _Journal of Finance_, 58(4), 1651-1683.

 Kimball, M., Shapiro, M, Shumway, T., & Zhang, J. (2020).
-Portfolio rebalancing in general equilibrium.
-Journal of Financial Economics, 135(3), 816-834.
+Portfolio rebalancing in general equilibrium. _Journal of Financial Economics_, 135(3), 816-834.

 Kothari, S., Li, X., & Short, J. (2009).
-The effect of disclosures by management, analysts, and business press on cost of capital, return volatility, and analyst forecasts: A study using content analysis.
-The Accounting Review, 84(5), 1639-1670.
+The effect of disclosures by management, analysts, and business press on cost of capital, return volatility, and analyst forecasts: A study using content analysis. _The Accounting Review_, 84(5), 1639-1670.

 Kumar, A., Page, J., & Spalt, O. (2011).
-Religious beliefs, gambling attitudes, and financial market outcomes.
-Journal of Financial Economics, 102(3), 671-708.
+Religious beliefs, gambling attitudes, and financial market outcomes. _Journal of Financial Economics_, 102(3), 671-708.

 Latané, H.  (1960).
-Individual risk preference in portfolio selection.
-The Journal of Finance, 15(1), 45-52.
+Individual risk preference in portfolio selection. _Journal of Finance_, 15(1), 45-52.

 Ledoit, O., & Wolf, M. (2003).
-Improved estimation of the covariance matrix of stock returns with an application to portfolio selection.
-Journal of empirical finance, 10(5), 603-621.
+Improved estimation of the covariance matrix of stock returns with an application to portfolio selection. _Journal of Empirical Finance_, 10(5), 603-621.

 Lopez, C.J., Babcic, S., & De La Ossa, A. (2015).
-Advice goes virtual: how new digital investment services are changing the wealth management landscape.
-Journal of Financial Perspectives, 3(3).
+Advice goes virtual: how new digital investment services are changing the wealth management landscape. _Journal of Financial Perspectives_, 3(3).

 Madhavan, A. (2000).
-Market microstructure: A survey.
-Journal of Financial Markets, 3(3), 205-258.
+Market microstructure: A survey. _Journal of Financial Markets_, 3(3), 205-258.

 Markowitz, H. (1952).
-Portfolio selection.
-The Journal of Finance, 7(1), 77-91.
+Portfolio selection. _Journal of Finance_, 7(1), 77-91.

 Masters, S. (2003).
-Rebalancing.
-The Journal of Portfolio Management, 29(3), 52-57.
+Rebalancing. _Journal of Portfolio Management_, 29(3), 52-57.

 Michaud, R. (1989).
-The Markowitz Optimization Enigma: Is ‘optimized’ optimal?
-Financial Analysts Journal, 45(1), 31-42.
+The Markowitz Optimization Enigma: Is ‘optimized’ optimal? _Financial Analysts Journal_, 45(1), 31-42.

 O’hara, M. (2015).
-High frequency market microstructure.
-Journal of Financial Economics, 116(2), 257-270.
+High frequency market microstructure. _Journal of Financial Economics_, 116(2), 257-270.

 Rosen, H. & Wu, S. (2004).
-Portfolio choice and health status.
-Journal of Financial Economics, 72(3), 457-484.
+Portfolio choice and health status. _Journal of Financial Economics_, 72(3), 457-484.

-Sironi, P. (2016).
-FinTech innovation: from robo-advisors to goal based investing and gamification.
-John Wiley & Sons.
+Sironi, P. (2016). _FinTech innovation: from robo-advisors to goal based investing and gamification._ John Wiley & Sons.

 Sun, W., Fan, A., Chen, L., Schouwenaars, T., & Albota, M. (2006).
-Optimal rebalancing for institutional portfolios.
-The Journal of Portfolio Management, 3(2), 33-43.
+Optimal rebalancing for institutional portfolios. _Journal of Portfolio Management_, 3(2), 33-43.

 Tsoukalas, G., Wang, J., & Giesecke, K. (2019).
-Dynamic portfolio execution.
-Management Science, 65(5), 2015-2040.
+Dynamic portfolio execution. _Management Science_, 65(5), 2015-2040.